dnshikhwan/dnshikhwan/README.md

 I'm a full-time student, passionate about web development and more to back-end development.

 -🌱 I’m currently learning React JS, Django, Docker, Data structures and algorithms, JIRA, UML and object oriented.
+-📫 How to reach me: danishikhwn03@gmail.com or dnshikhwan.dev

+🛠 Skills
+Web Development:
+- Django
+- React JS

 <!--
 **dnshikhwan/dnshikhwan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.